dnolan1993/rock-paper-scissors-game/README.md

      All counters are displayed below the main game section.
     </li>
     <li>
-     The 'Turns remaining:' counter is located in the center of the counters section and is coloured the same as the game rules section, this counter starts at '10' and decreases by one everytime the player selects a character to play.
+     The 'Turns remaining:' counter is located in the centre of the counters section and is coloured the same as the game rules section, this counter starts at '10' and decreases by one every time the player selects a character to play.
     </li>
     <li>
-     The 'Your Score:' counter is located to the left of the counter section and is coloured a dark blue colour, this colour was chosen to make the counter stand out and has been tested for contrast using the method stated above, this counter starts at '0' and increases by one everytime the player gets a 'You Win!' outcome in the game results section.
+     The 'Your Score:' counter is located to the left of the counter section and is coloured a dark blue colour, this colour was chosen to make the counter stand out and has been tested for contrast using the method stated above, this counter starts at '0' and increases by one every time the player gets a 'You Win!' outcome in the game results section.
     </li>
      <li>
-     The 'Opponents Score:' counter is located to the right of the counter section and is coloured a dark red colour, this colour was chosen to make the counter stand out and has been tested for contrast using the method stated above, this counter starts at '0' and increases by one everytime the player gets a 'You Lose!' outcome in the game results section.
+     The 'Opponents Score:' counter is located to the right of the counter section and is coloured a dark red colour, this colour was chosen to make the counter stand out and has been tested for contrast using the method stated above, this counter starts at '0' and increases by one every time the player gets a 'You Lose!' outcome in the game results section.
     </li>
    </ul>
  </li>